PurdueCS190-FALL2014/lab8/README.md

     ```
 ![If you downloaded the .vimrc during setup it should look like this:](http://i.imgur.com/0O6bRKg.png)

-2. Jump to the bottom of the file using `Shift + G`.
+2. Jump to the bottom of the file using `Shift + g`.

 3. Jump to the end of the line by typing `$`.